Is Change Simple?

 Three keys to successful change programs

 There are three major common factors in successful transformations.
-These are engaging employees collaboratively, building capabilities, and focussing on strengths and achievements, and not just problems (findings in A McKinsey Global Survey in 2010).
+These are engaging employees collaboratively, building capabilities, and focussing on strengths and achievements, and not just problems (findings in a 2010 McKinsey Global Survey that's still relevant now).

 Bringing Atwork into the process early will help ensure that your change program is based around these three key success factors.
 And if you bring us in later, we'll still come in to support your organisation with our successful approach, based around a strong understanding of change concepts and effective, practical implementation that best positions you for ultimate success.